brandonyee333/test/modules/dxp/apps/osb/osb-customer/osb-portlet/documentation/auto_provisioning.markdown

   * "_name": should be the same as the WEB corp project value
 * "_salesforceAccountKey": should be unique
 * "_salesforceOpportunityKey": should be unique to create a new OSB OrderEntry
+* "_salesforceOpportunityStageName": Salesforce opportunity stages
+  * Possible Values: "Closed Lost", "Closed Won"
+  * any other values that aren't from the possible list comes a message from Dossiera (ie. "Committed")
-* "_salesforceOpportunityType": Salesforce opportunity types
+* "_salesforceOpportunityType": Salesforce opportunity types (Renewal is no longer used, refer to "_productType")
-  * Possible Values: "Existing Business", "New Business", "New Project Existing Business", "Renewal"
+  * Possible Values: "Existing Business", "New Business", "New Project Existing Business"
 * "_salesforceProjectKey": should be unique to the value on WEB's corp project
+* "_shippingAddress": will look at this field to update Support Project address

 ##### Example Messages